zer0-os/zNS/docs/contracts/registrar/ZNSSubRegistrar.md

 ```

 Setter for `distrConfigs[domainHash]`.
-Only domain owner/operator or ZNSRootRegistrar can call this function.
+Only domain owner/operator or `ZNSRootRegistrar` can call this function.

-This config can be changed by the domain owner/operator at any time or be set
+This config can be changed by the domain hash owner/operator at any time or be set
 after registration if the config was not provided during the registration.
 Fires `DistributionConfigSet` event.